Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Customization

 Neofetch is highly customizable.
 Neofetch has a config file that includes the `print_info()` function which gives you total freedom over how the info is displayed.
-The config file also includes over 50 options for customization the various aspects of Neofetch.
+The config file also includes over 50 options for customizing the various aspects of Neofetch.

 Every config option also has a corresponding launch flag.
 For example, the config option `$speed_type` has a launch flag called `--speed_type`.